IEDCMEC/techno-event-management/CONTRIBUTING.md

 The breaking change notice is important for users to be aware that updating their code might be necessary to accommodate the new layout structure.

 ## Conventional Commits Specification

+### Types in detail
+- feat – a new feature is introduced with the changes
+- fix – a bug fix has occurred
+- chore – changes that do not relate to a fix or feature and don't modify src or test files (for example updating dependencies)
+- refactor – refactored code that neither fixes a bug nor adds a feature
+- docs – updates to documentation such as a the README or other markdown files
+- style – changes that do not affect the meaning of the code, likely related to code formatting such as white-space, missing semi-colons, and so on. test – including new or correcting previous tests
+- perf – performance improvements
+- ci – continuous integration related.
+- build – changes that affect the build system or external dependencies.
+- revert – reverts a previous commit.
+Examples :  feat : add search bar functionality docs : add proj desc, abstract, hosted link

 ### Commit Message Structure